ashirt-ops/ashirt-server/enhancement_worker_templates/lambda/py-container/readme.md

 ```

-Note that you will need to replace `service-name` in the config above with your actual service name.
-The access key and secret key can be left as is if you are using the seed data to test.
-Otherwise, you will need to create a pair of keys, stop the service, update the configuration, and restart the server.
+Here, update the worker name (must match the lambdaName in the configuration), and you can optionally update the `3003` portion of the `ports` configuration.
+Likewise, you can add more values to environment as needed.
+Note that `ASHIRT_ACCESS_KEY` and `ASHIRT_SECRET_KEY` can be kept as is for test deployments using the standard seed, as these values are already baked into the seeding.

 ## Testing